PetteriSuonpaa/micro-machines-2/README.md

 ### Features and Functionalities

-- **Basic Gameplay**: A top-down driving game where players control toy cars with simple, accessible driving physics.
+- **Basic Gameplay**: A Hotline Miami inspired top-down driving game where players control cars with simple, accessible driving physics.
 The camera follows the player for an immersive experience.
 - **Multiple Tracks**: (If time permits) Tracks will be loaded from external files, allowing diverse game environments.
-- **Game Objects**: Interactive objects (oil spills, jams, boosts) will add variety and challenge by impacting gameplay dynamics.
+- **Game Objects**: Interactive objects (oil spills, jams, boosts, weapons) will add variety and challenge by impacting gameplay dynamics.

 ### Additional Gameplay Features

-- **Terrain Handling**: Different terrains (e.g., asphalt, ice, grass) will affect car behavior.
+- **Terrain Handling**: Different terrains (e.g., asphalt, grass) will affect the car's speed and maneuverability.
-- **Vehicle Variety**: Players can choose between various vehicle types like boats, hovercrafts, and helicopters.
+- **Vehicle Variety**: Players can choose between various vehicle featured in the Hotline Miami videogames, so mostly cars as well as a van and a bike.
 - **Sound Effects**: Sound elements such as engine noises, crashes, and environmental sounds will enhance immersion.
 - **Split-Screen Mode**: Allows two players to compete on the same screen.
 - **Ability System**: Optional weapons like missiles or traps can impact opponents or provide a speed boost.